DAOS-Sport/400lineXiao-Bang-Shou/replit.md

 ## Overview

-This is a comprehensive LINE bot system called "駿斯小助理" designed as a group task management assistant with specialized water quality monitoring capabilities.
-The system integrates with LINE's official account API to provide automated task creation, AI-powered task extraction using GPT-4o-mini, scheduled daily reminders, comprehensive message backup functionality, and dedicated water quality monitoring for swimming pool facilities.
+This is a comprehensive LINE bot system called "駿斯小助理" designed as a group task management assistant with specialized monitoring capabilities.
+The system integrates with LINE's official account API to provide automated task creation, AI-powered task extraction using GPT-4o-mini, scheduled daily reminders, comprehensive message backup functionality, dedicated water quality monitoring for swimming pool facilities, and wind forecast services.
 The architecture follows a headless API approach with strict group isolation to ensure data security and proper boundary management.

 The system automatically detects tasks when messages contain specific keywords (交辦), uses "駿斯小助理" (trigger: 小助理請紀錄) to extract actionable items from conversations with group authorization, and provides daily task summaries at 06:30, 08:00, 11:00, 15:00, and 20:00 Asia/Taipei time.
-It includes admin controls, user identification features, authorized group management for GPT functionality, a robust message backup system that preserves all LINE conversations permanently with automatic daily backups at 02:00, and specialized water quality monitoring for group C50c2a9623a78cc5f5e9f39557e3abfe6 with daily reports at 22:00.
+It includes admin controls, user identification features, authorized group management for GPT functionality, a robust message backup system that preserves all LINE conversations permanently with automatic daily backups at 02:00, specialized water quality monitoring for group C50c2a9623a78cc5f5e9f39557e3abfe6 with daily reports at 13:00, 17:30, and 20:30, and wind forecast services for group C360be1fe6ea876a4df3ca0497bca4e3b at 06:00, 12:00, and 21:30.

 ## User Preferences